 * Pray for all those who are sick at home or in hospital.
 For those awaiting surgery and/or treatment that they would know hope and healing.

-* Give thanks for what we heard last Sunday about the work of Open Doors and remember to pray for suffering brothers and sisters.
+* Give thanks for the work of Open Doors and remember to pray for suffering brothers and sisters.
 That they may know what it is to rejoice in suffering.

 * Pray for all involved across these islands in countering extremist Islam.
 For success in apprehending those involved.
 For the turning of many hearts to the Prince of Peace.